 We recognize depreciation and amortization expense related to capitalized construction costs and other property and equipment from the time each asset is placed in service.
-This may occur at different stages as Studio City's facilities are completed and opened.

 Property and equipment are depreciated and amortized on a straight-line basis over the asset's estimated useful life.
 The estimated useful lives are based on factors including the nature of the assets, its relationship to other assets, our operating plans and anticipated use and other economic and legal factors that impose limits.
 We review periodically the remaining estimated useful lives of the property and equipment.
 Refer to note 2(i) to the consolidated financial statements included elsewhere in this annual report for further details of estimated useful lives of the property and equipment.